railsuser2014/openobject-doc-book-en/source/book/8/8_13_Personalization/8_13_Personalization_reports.rst

 Then turn to the second tab,  *View parameters* , to select the views that you want in your report.
 Select \ ``Tree``\   in the  *First View*  and \ ``Graph``\   in the  *Second View* .
 You can choose the type of graph displayed using the  *Graph View*  fields.
 You could also select \ ``Calendar``\   as a view if you were going to add the  *Date*  field in your report.

-.. tip::   **Advantage**  *The MS Excel plug-in*
+.. tip:: The MS Excel plug-in

 	The Microsoft Excel plug-in enables you to connect to Open ERP and automatically extract the selected data.
 	You can then apply formulas and graphs to make your own dashboards of measures directly in Excel.
 	The .xls file can be saved and, when it is reopened, it reconnects to Open ERP to refresh the different lists and graphs with live data.

 .. figure::  images/report_analysis_config.png
    :align: center